Food Security Innovation

 What is a Nano Farm?

 A nano farm® is a small, mobile, self-sufficient aeroponic growing system for vegetables.
-Using aeroponic technology that was developed initially by Fritz Warmolt Went in 1957, Richard Stoner in 1983 took the technology forward and by 1997, NASA got involved and supported Stoners work on aeroponics on-board the space shuttle endeavour.
+Using aeroponic technology that was developed initially by Fritz Warmolt Went in 1957.
+Richard Stoner took the technology forward in 1983 and by 1997 NASA got involved and supported Stoners work on aeroponics and introduced it on-board the space shuttle endeavour.

 Arma group has adapted this aeroponic technology for use in areas where people go hungry because of conflict or natural disasters.
 A nano farm® can provide a growing space for up to 20 plants and is designed for individual family use.
 The main benefits are: